Frequently Asked Questions

-No outside food or beverages are allowed into the park other than one water bottle per guest.
+For everyone’s safety, no outside food or beverages are allowed into the park other than one water bottle per guest.
 Diggerland does offer a handful of picnic tables and shaded areas outside the gates of the park for your convenience.
-So long as you keep your wristband on, you may enter and exit the park as you please.
+So as long as you keep your wristband on, you may enter and exit the park as you please.

 Exceptions are made on a case by case basis for:

 - Any food required for medical purposes or medically indicated nutritional supplements.
 Examples: small juice boxes for diabetics

 - Special food products for those with food allergies, if we do not supply them.